-(3) The animal test is conducted on a product or ingredient subject to the requirements of chapter V of the federal "Food, Drug, and Cosmetic Act," 21 U.S.C. s.351 et seq. ; or

-- (4) The animal test is conducted for non-cosmetic purposes pursuant to a requirement of a federal, State, or foreign regulatory authority.
+- (3) The animal test is conducted on a product or ingredient subject to the requirements of chapter V of the federal "Food, Drug, and Cosmetic Act," 21 U.S.C. s.351 et seq.
+1; or - (4) The animal test is conducted for non-cosmetic purposes pursuant to a requirement of a federal, State, or foreign regulatory authority.
 No evidence derived from animal testing after the effective date of P.L. , c.
-(C. ) (pending before Legislature as this bill) may be relied upon to establish the safety of a cosmetic pursuant to federal or State regulation unless: - (a) there is no non-animal method or strategy recognized by any federal agency or the Organisation for Economic Co-operation and Development for the relevant safety endpoints for the ingredient; - (b) there is documented evidence of the non-cosmetic intent of the test; and - (c) there is a history of use of the ingredient outside of cosmetics at least one year prior to the reliance on the data.
+(C.) (pending before Legislature as this bill) may be relied upon to establish the safety of a cosmetic pursuant to federal or State regulation unless: - (a) there is no non-animal method or strategy recognized by any federal agency or the Organisation for Economic Co-operation and Development for the relevant safety endpoints for the ingredient; - (b) there is documented evidence of the non-cosmetic intent of the test; and - (c) there is a history of use of the ingredient outside of cosmetics at least one year prior to the reliance on the data.
 1 - d.
-[The prohibitions in subsection b. of this section do not apply to cosmetics that were sold in the State or tested on animals prior to January 1, 2020, even if the cosmetic is manufactured after that date] The provisions of this section shall not apply to animal testing conducted on an ingredient or cosmetic if the testing took place prior to January 1, 2021. - e.
-1[Any] Each sale or offer for sale made by a1 person or manufacturer 1[that violates] in violation of1 this section shall be subject to a penalty of up to \$1,000 1[for each offense]1, to be collected in a civil action by a summary proceeding under the "Penalty Enforcement Law of 1999," P.L.1999, c.274 (C.2A:58-10 et seq.).
+1 [The prohibitions in subsection b. of this section do not apply to cosmetics that were sold in the State or tested on animals prior to January 1, 2020, even if the cosmetic is manufactured after that date] The provisions of this section shall not apply to animal testing conducted on an ingredient or cosmetic if the testing took place prior to the effective date of P.L. , c.
+(C.) (pending before the Legislature as this bill).
+This section shall not prevent a manufacturer from reviewing, assessing, or retaining data resulting from animal testing.
+1 - e.
+1[Any person or] Each sale or offer for sale made by a1 manufacturer 1[that violates] in violation of1 this section shall be subject to a penalty of up to \$1,000 1[for each offense]1, to be collected in a civil action by a summary proceeding under the "Penalty Enforcement Law of 1999," P.L.1999, c.274 (C.2A:58-10 et seq.).
 If the violation is of a continuing nature, each day during which it continues constitutes an additional, separate, and distinct offense.
 The director of the Division of Consumer Affairs in the Department of Law and Public Safety may enforce the provisions of this section.
 The Superior Court and the municipal court shall have jurisdiction to enforce the provisions of the "Penalty Enforcement Law of 1999." - f.
-The Division of Consumer Affairs may institute a civil action for injunctive relief to enforce this act and to prohibit and prevent a violation of this act, and the court may proceed in the action in a summary manner. - g.
+The Division of Consumer Affairs may institute a civil action for injunctive relief to enforce this act and to prohibit and prevent a violation of this act, and the court may proceed in the action in a summary manner. - 1g.
 Nothing in this act shall be construed to impose liability on news media that accept or publish advertising that may fall within the scope of the statute.

-2. This act shall take effect immediately.
+1 - 2.
+This act shall take effect 1 [immediately] on the first day of the fourth month next following the date of enactment.
+1